11 Top-Rated Beaches near Wilmington, NC

 Life's pace slows down on Bald Head Island – way, way down.
 Maybe it's because 10,000 of its 12,000 acres are protected lands, or maybe it's because cars aren't allowed on the island.
 Whatever the reason, Bald Head is a North Carolina escape from the hustle and bustle, where locals and visitors can truly unplug and get back to nature amid the endless stretches of sandy beaches and the gently lilting palm trees.

-Twelve miles of stunning shoreline wraps this quaint, picture-perfect North Carolina beach getaway.
+Twelve miles of stunning shoreline line this quaint, picture-perfect North Carolina beach getaway.
 White, powdery sand fringes the shoreline along this quiet, laid-back stretch of coast.
-Home to a small beach community, Emerald Isle has a small smattering of hotels, rental homes, and campgrounds, but its real draws are the uninterrupted views, endless swaths of sand, and brilliantly blue water.
+Home to a small beach community, Emerald Isle has a small smattering of hotels, many rental homes, and some camping options, but its real draws are the uninterrupted views, endless swaths of sand, and brilliantly blue water.

 A wonderful spot for families, Emerald Isle has great restaurants (try the Big Oak Drive-In), as well as the Salty Pirate water park.
+For something more adult-oriented, try Kathryn's Bistro for an outstanding meal.
 Emerald Isle Woods Park is lined with numerous hiking and biking paths.
 You may even be able to spot dolphins swimming offshore.

 Getting there: Emerald Isle is along the Crystal Coast at the very southern point of the Outer Banks.
 It's less than a two-hour drive from Wilmington.